kaluzny-konrad/Project-VideoStreamingPlatform-Next-Prisma-Stripe-Uploadthing/README.md

 ### V 0.X

+- [ ] Features: Self implemented auth to be unreliant on third party
 - [ ] Features: Course page - questions to subChapters - backend
 - [ ] Update all dependencies